luarvic/click2approve/README.md

 # Click2Approve

-`Click2Approve` is a free, open-source document approval system.
-It provides a responsive web UI for uploading files, sending approval requests, collecting review decisions, and tracking request history.
+`Click2Approve` is a free, open-source document workflow system.
+It provides a responsive web UI for uploading files, sending workflow requests, collecting decisions and discussion, and tracking request history.

 ## Table of Contents